-Family Connects International (FCI) is committed to strengthening bonds for families with newborns and linking them directly to supportive community care resources through universal newborn nurse home visiting.
+Family Connects International (FCI) is dedicated to strengthening family bonds and connecting newborns and their families to supportive community care resources through universal nurse home visits.

 Family Connects is a universal solution to a preventable crisis.

-The policy team at FCI is committed to advocating for sustainability of Family Connects on the national, state, and local levels of government.
+The policy team at FCI is committed to advocating for sustainability of Family Connects on the National, State, and local levels of government through our 2025 Policy Priorities:

 Driving Sustainable, Innovative Investments in Family Connects

-We collaborate closely with our community partners to advocate for local investments aimed at implementing, sustaining, and expanding the reach of the Family Connects.
-FCI places a high priority on establishing relationships with federal, state, and local policymakers to jointly develop funding sources for local programming that encompasses both traditional and nontraditional avenues.
-We emphasize the importance of a mixed funding model to ensure free visits for families as an integral component of a comprehensive range of family support programs, with the goal of improving outcomes for children and families.
-ACOG committee specifically mentioned nurse home visitors as alternative providers of this first postpartum visit during the fourth trimester, citing research on outcomes from the Family Connects model of universal newborn nurse home visiting.
+We work closely with our community partners to advocate for local investments that support the implementation, sustainability, and expansion of the Family Connects model.
+At Family Connects International (FCI), we prioritize building relationships with federal, state, and local policymakers to collaboratively develop diverse funding sources for local programs, exploring both traditional and nontraditional avenues.
+Our approach emphasizes a mixed funding model to ensure that free nurse home visits remain a core component of comprehensive family support programs.
+By integrating Family Connects into broader maternal and child health initiatives, we aim to improve outcomes for families and communities.
+Notably, the American College of Obstetricians and Gynecologists (ACOG) has recognized nurse home visitors as alternative providers for the first postpartum visit during the fourth trimester, citing research on the positive outcomes of the Family Connects model of universal newborn nurse home visiting.

 Maternal Mortality - The Fourth Trimester